emcnicholas/Cisco_Cloud_Native_Security_Workshop/README.md

            }
    ```

-15. The next stage is used to build the Dev Infrastructure environment, which is the VPC, EKS and FTDv
+15. The next stage is used to build the Dev Infrastructure environment, which is the VPC, EKS and FTDv.
-    You see that we are running terraform
+    Notice that we are running terraform
     from the **`DEV/Infrastructure`** directory.
+This means this stage is its own terraform root module.
-You also see that we are using the **DEV** environment
+    Also notice that we are using the **DEV** environment
     variables for the Lab ID, AWS region and availability zones.

    ```